aklanti/owiwi/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Owiwi by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `owiwi-tracing-opentelemetry` by you, shall be licensed as MIT, without any additional terms or conditions.

 ### Acknowledgments